-The spring scale is a tool that measures the mass and gravity of an object using the spring's elastic force.
+A spring scale is a tool that measures the mass and gravity of an object using the spring’s elastic force.

 Try the slide to change the mass of the object.

-Measuring limits of spring scales
+Measuring limit of spring scale

-All springs have an 'elastic limit'.
+All springs have an ‘elastic limit.’
 If it is overstretched, it loses its original elasticity and cannot be restored.

 Click the radio button to switch to a different spring scale.